 Known for its anti-cancer properties, oolong tea assists in maintaining a healthy immune system.
 The antioxidant flavonoids found in the tea prevent cellular damage.
 The production of anti-bacterial proteins is much higher in those who drink oolong tea, indicating a strong immune response when fighting infection.

-How much of oolong tea should I drink?
+V. How much oolong tea should I drink?

-Two cups of oolong tea is recommended.
+Two cups of oolong tea are recommended.
 If possible, one in the morning and one in the afternoon; so it won’t affect your sleep.
-Consuming too much caffeine can result in side effects including headaches, anxiety, irritable bowel syndrome, irregular heartbeat and inflammation.
-And too much oolong can upset stomach and decrease the effectiveness of medications.
+Consuming too much caffeine can result in side effects, including headaches, anxiety, irritable bowel syndrome, irregular heartbeat and inflammation.
+And too much oolong can upset the stomach and decrease the effectiveness of medications.

-The easiest way is to add boiling water to a cup of oolong tea—either in teabag form or a level tablespoon of loose leaves.
+The easiest way is to add boiling water to a cup of oolong tea in teabag form or a level tablespoon of loose leaves.
 As a general rule of thumb, for 6 ounces of water, use 1 teaspoon if the tea is rolled into balls and up to 2 tablespoons if it consists of large open leaves.
-Then, steep for 2–5 minutes, depends on how strong you want the flavor to be.
-Enjoy the tea while it’s still hot, it’s better.
+Then, steep for 2–5 minutes, depending on how strong you want the flavor to be.
+It’s better to enjoy the tea while it’s still hot.

-While there is not enough current research to support the following benefits, drinking tea has also been associated with:
+While there is not enough current research to support the following benefits, drinking tea has also been associated with the following:

 Read more: What is Oolong Tea and What Benefits Does it Have?